 In late 1957, he joined Woody Herman, which, of course, had a whole different style of music, but, was also a great experience.
 Then, in the summertime of 1958, Roy returned back home to New Orleans to be with his ill mother.
 She passed away in 1959.
 After that, he went to New York, after hearing so much about Urbie Green and Frank Rehak.
 His first job in New York was with Urbie's Big Band.
 Then, he played at the Copacabana, Plaza Hotel, and various Broadway shows.
 Within the 10 year period that Roy lived in New York, he played in the CBS Staff Orchestra with Ray Bloch, as well.

 Roy Wiegand met his wife, Bridget in 1962.
-They married, and had 2 children, Roy III, who is also a musician, a professional trumpet player, and Ann.
+They married, and had 2 children, Roy III, who is also a musician, a professional trumpet player, and doughter Ann, a flute player.
 They lived in Long Island.
 Larry Muhoberac recommended him to a great musician, Otto Cesana.
 Roy took a music correspondence course each week for two years in New York, where he studied arranging, harmony, and theory.

 Between 1968 and 1974 in Miami, Florida, Roy Wiegand played in the Jacki Gleason Show, as well as 6 annual Miss America and Miss Universe Shows.
 In addition, he had a steady 6 night a week job at the Americana Hotel.
 From 1974 to 1978 in his hometown, New Orleans, Louisiana, he played at the Fairmont Hotel Show Orchestra, with Band Leader, Dick Stabile, where his very close friend, Frank Trapani, was the lead trumpet player.
 In between 1978 and 1982, Roy worked in Las Vegas, Nevada in the Johnny Haig's Great Relief Band.
 In 1982, he returned back to Los Angeles, where he now resides.